dilip4data/DEworkshop2025/week3/homework_week3/answers.md

 - Cluster on tpep_dropoff_datetime Partition by VendorID
 - Partition by tpep_dropoff_datetime and Partition by VendorID

+`Filter means reducing to selective results that means partitioning.
+We skip expensive read on the table by using tpep_dropoff_datetime as the key field for partitioning.
+The order by means we want to have data sorted out orderly within that partition.
+The key field for clustering is VendorID`

+`create or replace table `dtcde-2025.trips_data_all.yellow_tripdata_partitioned_cluster_2024` partition by date(tpep_dropoff_datetime) cluster by VendorID as  (select * from `dtcde-2025.trips_data_all.yellow_tripdata_2024` );`

+### Answer :- Partition by tpep_dropoff_datetime and Cluster on VendorID

 ## Question 6:
 Write a query to retrieve the distinct VendorIDs between tpep_dropoff_datetime